“To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.” -Ralph Waldo Emerson

 Defining and communicating your personal brand helps you do that.

-They’re revved up about working their brand.
+They’re revved up about working with me to define their brand.

 They’re excited about digging deep.